ippocratiss/EMRI_MC/README.md

 **waveform.py**: This module defines the set of kludge ODE equations, the waveform generator, and some GPU-related functionality.

-**mcmc.py**: This module defines the MCMC-related functions and the MCMC iterator.
+**mcmc.py**: This module defines the MCMC-related functions and the MCMC iterator, including the prior and log-probability function.

 **propagation.py**: This module defines the functions needed for the propagation of the GW wave through the cosmological background in the presence of any modified gravity effects.